 When I originally wrote this post, I said,

 You’ll also need to keep meditating a little bit even once you’ve worked through all your past emotions and achieved all the benefits I’ve promised from meditation.
 This is to keep up with incoming emotions.
-The amount you have to do this will decrease drastically once you learn the skills from Part II, though, and you can start learning the skills from Part II anytime.

 That is not quite true.
 You only form emotional trauma, e.g. emotions that need to be processed via meditation, when you act against your own desires/values.
 Part II is about learning not to do this, so you’ll be able to stop meditating (probably ten minutes a day will be plenty) once you’ve mastered Part II.
 The reason I was wrong about the above, is that I hadn’t yet mastered Part II when I wrote this.
 Anyways.